vijaybaliyan/oauth-bff/README.md

 - Implement secure randomization and hardening of the `session_id` cookie.
 - Integrate Redis or similar shared cache for clustered BFF deployments.
+- Use refresh token to extend user session.

 ---